THMjim/Vault/06-Cheatsheets/OS_Linux_Commands.md

 Cb + Alt + Shift +  P # save to log file with plugin

+Cb + .
+(New Index Number)  # Move current window to new index/position
 ##########################################
 #  ~/.tmux.conf Set prefix to Ctrl-Space instead of Ctrl-b
 unbind C-b